OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

 > [!NOTE]
 > To install a version of Office that uses the Internet Explorer webview, see [Install a version of Office that uses Internet Explorer](#install-a-version-of-office-that-uses-internet-explorer).

-> [!NOTE]
-> If your add-in has an [Add-in Command](../design/add-in-commands.md) that executes a function, the function runs in a hidden browser process that the F12 tools cannot detect or attach to, so the technique described in this article cannot be used to debug code in the function.

 ## Debug a task pane add-in using the F12 tools

-Windows 10 and 11 include a web development tool called F12 because it was originally launched by pressing F12 in Internet Explorer.
+Windows 10 and 11 include a web development tool called "F12" because it was originally launched by pressing F12 in Internet Explorer.
 It is now an independent application that you can use to debug your add-in when it is running in the Internet Explorer webview control, Trident.
 The application is not available in earlier versions of Windows.

+> [!NOTE]
+> If your add-in has an [Add-in Command](../design/add-in-commands.md) that executes a function, the function runs in a hidden browser process that the F12 tools cannot detect or attach to, so the technique described in this article cannot be used to debug code in the function.

 The following are the instructions for debugging your add-in.
-If you just want to test the F12 tools themselves, see [Example add-in to test the F12 tools](example-add-in-to-test-the-f12-tools).
+If you just want to test the F12 tools themselves, see [Example add-in to test the F12 tools](#example-add-in-to-test-the-f12-tools).

-1. Run the add-in.
+1. [Sideload](sideload-office-add-ins-for-testing.md) and run the add-in.
 2. Launch the F12 development tools that corresponds to your version of Office:

    - For the 32-bit version of Office, use C:\Windows\System32\F12\IEChooser.exe
    - For the 64-bit version of Office, use C:\Windows\SysWOW64\F12\IEChooser.exe

    IEChooser opens with a window named **Choose target to debug**.
-Your add-in will appear in the window named by it's home page filename.
+Your add-in will appear in the window named by the filename of the add-in's home page.
 In the screenshot below, it is `Home.html`.
 (Only processes that are running in Internet Explorer, or Trident, appear.
 The tool cannot attach to processes that are running in other browsers or webviews, including Microsoft Edge.)

    ![IEChooser screen, with several Internet Explorer and Trident processes listed.
 One is named Home.html.](../images/choose-target-to-debug.png)

 3. Select your add-in's process; that is, its home page file name.
 This action will attach the F12 tools to the process and open the main F12 user interface.
 4. Open the **Debugger** tab.
 5. In the upper left of the tab, just below the debugger tool ribbon, there is a small folder icon.
 Select this to open a drop down list of the files in the add-in.
-6. Select the file that you want to debug and it opens in the debugger.
-(If you are using a transpiler, bundler, or minifier, that changes the name of the file, it will have the final name that is actually loaded, not the original source file name.)
 The following is an example.

     ![Screenshot of upper left corner of debugger tab with a folder drop down open and a list of files. ](../images/f12-file-dropdown.png)

-7. Select the file that you want to debug and it opens in the **script** (left) pane of the **Debugger** tab.
+6. Select the file that you want to debug and it opens in the the **script** (left) pane of the **Debugger** tab.
+(If you are using a transpiler, bundler, or minifier, that changes the name of the file, it will have the final name that is actually loaded, not the original source file name.)

-8. Scroll to a line where you want to set a breakpoint and click in the margin to the left of the line number.
+7. Scroll to a line where you want to set a breakpoint and click in the margin to the left of the line number.
 You will see a red dot to the left of the line and a corresponding line appears in the **Breakpoints** tab of the bottom right pane.
 The following is an example:

     ![Debugger with breakpoint in home.js file.](../images/debugger-home-js-02.png)

-9. Execute functions in the add-in as needed to trigger the breakpoint.
+8. Execute functions in the add-in as needed to trigger the breakpoint.
 When the breakpoint is hit, a right-pointing arrow appears on the red dot of the breakpoint.
 The following is an example:

    ![Debugger with results from the triggered breakpoint.](../images/debugger-home-js-01.png)